Wave Point Consulting’s intermodal transport rail freight shipping case studies demonstrate how we help enhance performance and improve efficiency.

 Saudi Railway Organization Marketing Study on Freight Transport (2014-2016)

-Effect Advisory led a project along with Davies Transportation Consulting to undertake a marketing study to identify opportunities to increase freight traffic on the Dammam-Riyadh rail line, and the evolving rail freight network in the Kingdom of Saudi Arabia.
-Darryl Anderson along with Norm Hopper were also retained to undertake this rail intermodal consulting project.
-Business Issue: the overall goal of the study was to identify potential customers for freight rail service, identify the operational and infrastructure changes that will be required to enhance freight shipping efficiency, attract and accommodate the additional traffic, and estimate investment costs required to retain existing traffic and capture new business opportunities.
+Effect Advisory led a project along with Davies Transportation Consulting to undertake a marketing study to identify opportunities to increase freight traffic on the Dammam-Riyadh rail line, and the evolving rail industry network in the Kingdom of Saudi Arabia.
+Darryl Anderson along with Norm Hopper were also retained to undertake this rail intermodal and freight consulting project.
+The overall goal of the study was to identify potential customers for freight rail service, identify the operational and infrastructure changes that will be required to enhance freight shipping efficiency, attract and accommodate the additional traffic, and estimate investment costs required to retain existing traffic and capture new business opportunities.

 Feasibility of Inland Terminals (2014)